 The evidence is still preliminary and you should consult with your doctor before using ketogenic diet for cancer therapy.
 Ketogenic diets show promise as an aid in at least some kind of cancer therapy and it deserves further and deeper investigation.

 Emerging Evidence for Acne Treatment

-The influence of nutrition on skin health is a growing research area but the findings of various studies is often contradictory.
-Researchers are still equivocal about whether diet is or is not a key factor for acne development .
-Recently there have been an increasing number of studies published, suggesting a nutritional influence on the development of acne.
+The influence of nutrition on skin health is a growing research area but the findings of various studies are often contradictory.
+Researchers are still equivocal about whether a diet is or is not a key factor for acne development .
+Recently there has been an increasing number of studies published, suggesting a nutritional influence on the development of acne.
 Diets high in glycemic load have recently been implicated to cause acne due to their ability to affect insulin secretion, androgen bioavailability and insulin-like growth factor-I activity .